City IndexVisit City Index75% of retail CFD accounts lose money

-This means you should find the broker above offering the best spreads rates on SGD pairs in this case.
+This means you should find the broker above offering the best spreads rates on SGD pairs.

 How to verify if a forex broker is regulated in Singapore

-From there, you will need to know the business or trading name of your broker that can differ from time to time.
+From there, you will need to know the business or trading name of your broker..
 Type this name into the search bar and they should pop up as being regulated on the MAS website.

 You can typically find the business or trading name at the very bottom of the broker landing page and typically in slightly smaller print.